Government building

 Practice issues

-Classification of Nonfinancial Assets
+Classification of nonfinancial assets

 The objective of this project would be to reconsider the existing classification of nonfinancial assets and other related sub-classifications (for example, capital assets or intangible assets) to ensure that (1) assets are classified in a way that provides the most relevant financial information and (2) the definitions of the classifications are understandable and appropriate to meeting financial reporting objectives.
 The project also would consider how any classification changes would affect financial statement presentation and disclosure of nonfinancial assets.
 The project would not, however, reexamine recognition or measurement of nonfinancial assets.